ElemeFE/element/.github/CONTRIBUTING.en-US.md

 # Element UI Contributing Guide

-First of all, it is so grateful for your usage of Element UI.
+Hi!
+Thank you for choosing Element UI.

-Element UI is a Vue 2.0 based component library for developers, designers and product managers, with a set of design resources.
+Element UI is a Vue 2.0 based component library for developers, designers and product managers.

-When contributing to this repository, please read guides below.
+We are excited that you are interested in contributing to Element.
+Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

-## Issue Guide
+## Issue Guidelines

-- Issue is only used for bug, feature, and things about design, otherwise it will be closed directly.
-Any questions during your usage can be asked in Slack or [Gitter](https://gitter.im/ElemeFE/element).
+- Issues are exclusively for bug reports, feature requests and design-related topics.
+Other questions may be closed directly.
+If any questions come up when you are using Element, please hit [Gitter](https://gitter.im/ElemeFE/element) for help.

-- You should search related contents before commit one new issue to reduce duplicated issues.
+- Before submitting an issue, please check if similar problems have already been issued.

-- Please provide the versions of `Element UI` and `Vue` you are using, infos about os and browsers are required too.
-It is better for you to reproduce your situations in [JSFiddle](https://jsfiddle.net/).
+- Please specify which version of `Element` and `Vue` you are using, and provide OS and browser information.
+[JSFiddle](https://jsfiddle.net/) is recommended to build a live demo so that your issue can be reproduced clearly.

-## Pull Request Guide
+## Pull Request Guidelines

-- Please create your own fork, instead of creating branch in the repository directly.
+- Fork this repository to your own account.
+Do not create branches here.

-- Information about commits should format like `[Component Name]: Info about commit.` (e.g. `Button: Fix bug xxx`)
+- Commit info should be formatted as `[Component Name]: Info about commit.` (e.g. `Button: Fix xxx bug`)

-- **DO NOT** commit files inside `lib`.
+- **DO NOT** include files inside `lib` directory.

-- Make sure `npm run dist` can output the correct files.
+- Make sure that running `npm run dist` outputs the correct files.

-- Considering that the need of compatibility and file size, we only include `preset-2015` in `babel`.
-Things like `Array.prototype.find` and `Object.assign` in `ES2015` are not recommended.
-You can import 3rd `polyfill` if needed.
+- For the sake of compatibility and file size, our babel configuration only imported `preset-2015`, so APIs like `Array.prototype.find` and `Object.assign` in `ES2015` are not recommended.
+You can import third party polyfills if necessary.

-- Use `reabse` before `pull request` to make sure a clean `commit`.
+- Rebase before creating a PR to keep commit history clear.

-- Make sure `pull request` to `dev` branch, instead of `master` branch.
+- Make sure PRs are created to `dev` branch instead of `master` branch.

-- You should write descriptions in `pull request` when fixing bugs.
+- If your PR fixes a bug, please provide a description about the related bug.

-- Two members are required when merging codes: The first one review codes and approve the merge, then the second one review codes again and merge it.
+- Merging a PR takes two maintainers: one approves the changes after reviewing, and then the other reviews and merges.

 ## Prerequisites
 `Node.js 4+` and `NPM 3+` are required.